Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection: Introduction

 However, USEF-TSE~\cite{zeng2024usef} has only demonstrated its effectiveness in high-overlapping speech scenarios, and its performance in low-overlapping situations has yet to be validated.
 In~\cite{zeng2024efficient}, the model’s performance was only evaluated in short-duration speech scenarios, and its effectiveness in long-duration speech scenarios with varying overlapping ratios was not tested.
 Moreover, both studies were conducted independently, focusing on the TSE and PVAD tasks in isolation.

 To address the aforementioned issues, this paper proposes a Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection model, referred to as USEF-TP.
 USEF-TP uses the same structure as USEF-TSE~\cite{zeng2024usef}.
 The system framework of USEF-TP is shown in Figure~\ref{fig:utp-sys}.
 In USEF-TP, a unified encoder processes both the reference and mixed speech signals.
 The encoded mixed speech features query the reference speech encoding via a cross multi-head attention module.
 This module outputs frame-level features that preserve the same temporal length as the encoded mixed speech features.
 Subsequently, USEF-TP utilizes the frame-level output as the target speaker’s characteristics and integrates it with the acoustic features of the multi-speaker input speech.
 After being processed by the backbone network, the fused features are passed through two deconvolution layers to generate the estimated complex spectrogram of the target speaker’s speech and the PVAD prediction values.
-Finally, we refine the estimated complex spectrogram using the PVAD results using an interaction module, thereby obtaining the final predicted TSE results.
+Finally, we refine the estimated complex spectrogram using the PVAD results through an interaction module, thereby obtaining the final predicted TSE results.
+Although the interaction module and scene-aware loss have been validated in USED~\cite{Ao_2024}, they are specifically designed based on the joint PVAD and TSE model, aiming further to enhance the joint modeling between PVAD and TSE.
+This approach differs from the SD and TSE joint modeling in USED~\cite{Ao_2024}.
+More importantly, in contrast to USED~\cite{Ao_2024}, USEF-TP adopts a speaker-embedding-free framework, eliminating the model’s reliance on speaker embeddings and improving its performance on the TSE and PVAD tasks.

 This paper is an extension of our previous work~\cite{zeng2024efficient}, and the main new contributions of this work can be summarized as follows: \begin{itemize} \item{ We introduce a Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection (USEF-TP) model.
-The USEF-TP model performs target speaker extraction (TSE) and joint personal voice activity detection (PVAD).
-USEF-TP addresses a unique research problem, i.e., ‘the target speaker spoke what and when.’}
+The USEF-TP model performs target speaker extraction (TSE) and joint personal voice activity detection (PVAD) with the speaker-embedding-free framework}.
+USEF-TP addresses a unique research problem, i.e., ‘the target speaker spoke what and when.’

 \item{Inspired by~\cite{Ao_2024}, we designed an interaction module to refine the estimated complex spectrogram based on the PVAD results.}

 \item{We propose a multi-task learning algorithm with scenario-aware differentiated loss to optimize USEF-TP.
 The multi-task learning algorithm ensures temporal alignment and consistency between the PVAD and TSE results.
 The scenario-aware loss function can smooth the model’s performance across different levels of overlap, ensuring consistent effectiveness in both low and high-overlap scenarios.}